Donkie/Spoolman/README.md

 Spoolman can interact with any of the following databases: SQLite, PostgreSQL, MySQL, MariaDB, CockroachDB.
 By default, SQLite is used which is a simple no-install database solution that saves to a single .db file located in the server's user directory.

+Spoolman can be installed in two ways, either directly on your machine or using Docker.
+If you already have Docker installed, it's recommended to use that.

+### Standalone
+This installation guide assumes you are using a Debian-based Linux distribution such as Ubuntu or Raspberry Pi OS.
+If you are using another distribution, please look inside the bash scripts to see what commands are being run and adapt them to your distribution.

+1. Download this repository to your machine.
+It is recommended that you download the latest release from the [Releases page](https://github.com/Donkie/Spoolman/releases).
+It's the `Source code (zip)` file that you want.
+You can also git clone the repository if you want to be on the bleeding edge.
+2. Unzip the downloaded file using `unzip Spoolman-*.zip`.
+This will create a directory called `Spoolman-<version>`.
+3. CD into the `Spoolman-<version>` directory and run `bash ./scripts/install_debian.sh`.
+This will install all the dependencies and setup Spoolman.
+Follow the instructions on the screen.

+#### Updating
+Updating Spoolman is quite simple.
+If you use the default database type, SQLite, it is stored outside of the installation folder (in `~/.local/share/spoolman`), so you will not lose any data by moving to a new installation folder.
+Follow these steps to update:

+1. If you're running Spoolman as a systemd service, stop and disable it using `systemctl --user stop Spoolman && systemctl --user disable Spoolman`.
+2. Download the latest release as above and unzip it.
+3. Copy the `.env` file from your old installation to the new one.
+4. CD into the new installation folder and run `bash ./scripts/install_debian.sh`.
+This will install all the dependencies and setup Spoolman.
+Follow the instructions on the screen.
+5. Delete the old installation folder to prevent it from being used by accident.

 ### Using Docker
-The easiest way to run Spoolman is using Docker.
+You can also run Spoolman using Docker.
 Docker is a platform for developing, shipping, and running applications in containers.
 Containers are lightweight, portable, and self-contained environments that can run on any machine with Docker installed.

 To install Docker on your machine, follow the instructions for your operating system on the [Docker website](https://docs.docker.com/engine/install/).
 Docker also includes the docker-compose tool which lets you configure the container deployment in a simple yaml file, without having to remember all the command line options.
 Note: older versions of docker-compose require you to have a dash (`-`) in the following commands, like `docker-compose` instead of `docker compose`.